zoroqi/srid.ca/haskell-new-project.md

 tags: [nix, timeline/haskell]
 ---

-# Creating a new Haskell project using Nix
+# Creating a new Haskell project w/ IDE support using Nix

 With [[58bc09d0]] support too.